Associate Teaching Professor

 Research/Scholarship

-My research interests center on feminist politics in South Asia, gender and cinema, and postcolonial literature and cinemas of opposition, border, and of displacement.
+My research interests center on gender studies, digital feminism in the Global South, feminist politics in South Asia, gender and cinema, world literature, and cinemas of opposition, border, and of displacement.

-I am a Fulbright US Scholar to Morocco, 2021.
+I was a Fulbright US Scholar to Morocco in 2021.

 Selected Publications